Askeran17/90s-movie-quiz/README.md

 You can check out the website [here](https://the-90s-movie-quiz-a101c5992da4.herokuapp.com/)!

 ## Design
 I used program "Lucid" to write flow chart.
+Here in the scheme you can see how the quiz works.

 ![Lucid](images/lucid-scheme.png)